 Discovery.com: Bugs ate up methane from Gulf spill (yes but WHAT KIND OF bugs)

 Washington Times: Gulf of Mexico seen as recovering by 2014 (yes and it wasn’t oil that spilled out of the hole they poked in the planet — it’s actually chocolate ice cream!
 Grab a spoon!)

 Mother Jones: A Giant Pipeline Carrying Dirty Oil from Canada to Texas.
 What Could Go Wrong? (“Several environmental groups have recently raised concerns about the ties between Secretary of State Hillary Clinton and the lead lobbyist for the international oil services company TransCanada. … Clinton raised ire among environmental groups and some senators last fall when she indicated that the pipeline was likely be approved despite the fact that the evaluation of the environmental impact of the proposal is still underway.”)

-Politics Daily: Pentagon reports BILLIONS of dollars in contractor fraud (LOVE YOU BERNIE SANDERS: “The report was released by Sen. Bernie Sanders of Vermont, who had demanded a Pentagon accounting of fraud.
+Politics Daily: Pentagon reports BILLIONS of dollars in contractor fraud (“The report was released by Sen. Bernie Sanders of Vermont, who had demanded a Pentagon accounting of fraud.
 “The sad truth is that virtually all of the major defense contractors in this country for years have been engaged in systemic fraudulent behavior, while receiving hundreds of billions of dollars of taxpayer money,” he said in a statement.”)